 ESB inputs are driven by the adjacent local interconnect, which in turn can be driven by the MegaLAB or FastTrack Interconnect.
 Because the ESB can be driven by the local interconnect, an adjacent LE can drive it directly for fast memory access.
 ESB outputs drive the MegaLAB and FastTrack Interconnect.
-In addition, 10 ESB outputs drive the local interconnect for fast connection to adjacent LEs or for fast feedback in product-term mode.
+In addition, ten ESB outputs, nine of which are unique output lines, drive the local interconnect for fast connection to adjacent LEs or for fast feedback product-term logic.

-When used as memory, each ESB can be configured in any of the following sizes: $128 \times 16$ , $256 \times 8$ , $512 \times 4$ , $1,024 \times 2$ , or $2,048 \times 1$ .
+When implementing memory, each ESB can be configured in any of the following sizes: $128 \times 16$ , $256 \times 8$ , $512 \times 4$ , $1,024 \times 2$ , or $2,048 \times 1$ .
 By combining multiple ESBs, the Quartus software implements larger memory blocks automatically.
 For example, two $128 \times 16$ RAM blocks can be combined to form a $128 \times 32$ RAM block, and two $512 \times 4$ RAM blocks can be combined to form a $512 \times 8$ RAM block.
 Memory performance does not degrade for memory blocks up to 2,048 words deep.
 Each ESB can implement a 2,048-word-deep memory; the ESBs are used in parallel, eliminating the need for any external control logic and its associated delays.